 What Are My Options?

 As you work on forming your business, you will find that you have many different options.
 There are a lot of choices when choosing a business structure or entity.
+To make the right decision for your business, some key information is necessary to understand how each type of structure operates.

 Here is a list of the four basic types of business structures.